Skip to content

 You can compose a sub-DAG from your original DAG.
 This is useful if you want to reuse a part of your DAG.
 Using the DAG.compose method, you provide the inputs and the outputs of the composed sub-DAG.
 Order is kept.

-Inputs and outputs are communicated via either the ExecNode reference or the tag/id of the ExecNode.
+Inputs and outputs are communicated using Alias: either the ExecNode reference or the tag/id (__qualname__) of the ExecNode.
 Any ambiguity will raise an Error.

 Warning